bigsk1/terminal-image/README.md

 # Cloudflare Terminal Image Generator (`cf`)

 This Python script provides a quick and easy way to generate images using OpenAI's API, upload them to Cloudflare Images, and get back hosted URLs directly in your terminal.
-Simply type a description (e.g., `python cf.py image of a brown dog with space background`), and the script will generate two images, upload them to Cloudflare, and display clickable URLs—all with a professional, progress-tracked interface powered by the `rich` library.
+Simply type a description (e.g., `python cf.py image of a brown dog with space background`), and the script will generate one image, upload to Cloudflare, and display clickable URLs—all with a professional, progress-tracked interface powered by the `rich` library.

 Perfect for developers, designers, or anyone needing fast image generation and hosting without the hassle of saving files locally.
-Cloudflare Images serves the uploaded images in any size or format as needed, making them versatile for projects.
+Cloudflare Images serves the uploaded image in any size or format as needed, making them versatile for projects.

 ---